 Patience, patience, patience

-As I previously mentioned in How to build a winning sales enablement strategy in 2022, we were able to see a clear change in consumer behavior by the beginning of the year.
-The constant threats to business survival (note that this is prior to global inflation & war) caused longer sales cycles and involved more decision makers in wider business decisions.
+As I previously mentioned in How to build a winning sales enablement strategy in 2023, we were able to see a clear change in consumer behavior last year.
+The constant threats to business survival caused longer sales cycles and involved more decision makers in wider business decisions.
 As you can imagine, this has only gotten worse.

 By nature, people tend to reject change – especially when it comes to changing a sales strategy that has proven to give you value in the past.
 However, in order to thrive in tomorrow’s market, you will need to adapt and embrace change as we know it.
 As a first step, identify what your recent blockers have been while pushing a sale through.
 Did you push the deal through too fast?
 Were you missing relevant resources from your team that should’ve been on the call?
 Did you not have all their decision makers on the call?
 Were you able to identify their pain points?
 Understanding these questions will help you sharpen your strategies and make sure that you come prepared for your next client meeting.